-St. Patrick's Day trees are taking off as the latest trend in festive decorations for Ireland's national holiday
+St. Patrick's Day trees took off in 2020 as a new trend in festive decorations for Ireland's national holiday.
+It's tacky as heck and we're loving it.

-St. Patrick's Day trees are quickly becoming the latest trend surrounding Ireland's national holiday and there's more than a slight resemblance to Christmas trees.
+When the pandemic struck in 2020, parades were canceled and St. Patrick's Day celebrations became something very different.
+St. Patrick's Day trees quickly became the latest trend surrounding Ireland's national holiday and there's more than a slight resemblance to Christmas trees.

 In fact, they are Christmas trees.
 They just have some St. Patrick's Day adjustments.